Taming of the design

 Act V: Reflection and Mock Ups

 Throughout the critiquing process, I refined the clarity, contrast, and spacing of the symbols.
-I improved alignment within the composition, adjusted my type hierarchy for better legibility, and refined color values to create more of a dramatic tone contrast.
-I was about to adjust to strengthen the narrative clarity of the symbol and reflect the energy of the play.
+I improved alignment within the composition, adjusted my type hierarchy for better legibility, and refined color values to create a more dramatic tone contrast.